badranaly/carma/README.md

 # Carma
-### An App to help car rental businesses manage their car rentals and documents including:
+### Carma is a Car Managament Application to help car rental businesses manage their car rentals and documents including:
 #### •Registration

 #### •Vin #